 Manager of Regulatory Services

-Summary: EPA is proposing to define the term "waters of the United States" under the Clean Water Act to include waters within the ordinary meaning of the term, such as oceans, rivers, streams, lakes, ponds, and wetlands.
-The proposed definition would include traditional navigable waters, including the territorial seas; tributaries that contribute perennial or intermittent flow to such waters; impoundments of such waters; certain lakes and ponds; and wetlands that abut or have a direct hydrological surface connection to other waters of the United States in a typical year.
-Ditches are not proposed to be waters of the United States unless they meet certain criteria, such as functioning as traditional navigable waters, or if they are constructed in a tributary or an adjacent wetland and also satisfy the conditions of the proposed definition of "tributary."
-The proposed definition of "waters of the United States" specifically excludes water features that flow only in response to precipitation; groundwater; prior converted cropland; artificially irrigated areas that would revert to upland if artificial irrigation ceases; certain artificial lakes and ponds constructed in upland; water-filled depressions created in upland incidental to mining or construction activity; stormwater control features excavated or constructed in upland to convey, treat, infiltrate, or store stormwater run-off; wastewater recycling structures constructed in upland; and waste treatment systems.
-The proposal also clarifies and defines several other terms related to the definition of "waters of the United States."
+Summary: EPA is finalizing the Navigable Waters Protection Rule to define the term "waters of the United States" used to determine applicability of oil discharge, oil pollution prevention, and NPDES permit requirements under the Clean Water Act.
+The definition includes waters within the ordinary meaning of the term, such as oceans, rivers, streams, lakes, ponds, and wetlands, and encompasses traditional navigable waters, including the territorial seas; tributaries that contribute perennial or intermittent flow to such waters; certain lakes, ponds, and impoundments of jurisdictional waters; and adjacent wetlands.
+The definition specifically excludes ephemeral features that flow only in direct response to precipitation; groundwater; diffuse stormwater runoff and directional sheet flow over upland; certain ditches that are not traditional navigable waters, tributaries, or that are not constructed in adjacent wetlands; prior converted cropland; artificially irrigated areas that would revert to upland if artificial irrigation ceases; certain artificial lakes and ponds constructed or excavated in upland or non-jurisdictional waters; water-filled depressions constructed or excavated in upland or in non-jurisdictional waters incidental to mining or construction activity; pits excavated in upland or in non-jurisdictional waters for the purpose of obtaining fill, sand, or gravel; stormwater control features excavated or constructed in upland or in non-jurisdictional waters to convey, treat, infiltrate, or store stormwater run-off; groundwater recharge, water reuse, and wastewater recycling structures constructed or excavated in upland or in non-jurisdictional waters; and waste treatment systems.
+The final rule also clarifies and defines several other terms related to the definition of "waters of the United States."